 The first of my Puritan ancestors to emigrate were Thomas and Ellen Dickerman, arriving in Massachusetts 13 years after the Mayflower.
 My maternal grandparents each had a line of Welsh forebears (Davies, Hughes) and a number of Germans (Wingebach, Hergenrother).
 I also have Swiss German Mennonite ancestors, including Peter and Katharina Newcomer, who came to the U.S. in the late 1700s, their grandchildren later settling around Hagerstown, Maryland.
 My paternal grandfather, Attilio Ciliotta, grew up in Valle di Cadore, a village in the Italian Alps, and his wife, Rose DeMarco, was from Fanna, near what was then the Yugoslav border.

-Tracking down these families has required compelling detective work and brought me closer to all of them.
-I love to tell their stories and to help other people tell the stories of their own families.
-A series of writing workshops in the Catskills area (upstate New York) is in the works, and I am available to teach "How to Write About Your Ancestors" at other venues.
+Tracking down these families has required invigorating detective work and brought me closer to all of them.
+I love to tell their stories and to help other people tell the stories of their families and their own lives.
+I teach writing workshops in the Catskills area (upstate New York)--see the Events page for current offerings.
+A series of online classes is in the works.
+I am available to teach "How to Write About Your Ancestors" and “Dig Deep: Writing the Past” at other venues.

 I can be reached at violetsnow77 [at] gmail [dot] com.